PROFIT: A Specialized Optimizer for Deep Fine Tuning: Introduction

-One ubiquitous element within deep learning training that is also almost always implemented in a modular fashion is the optimizer.
-The majority of models set the optimizer to some noncontroversial choice (such as Adam ~\cite{kingma2014adam}, AdamW~\cite{loshchilov2017decoupled} or Momentum~\cite{sutskever2013importance}).
-Yet, all current optimizers are designed with training-from-scratch in mind, which forces their design to assume minimal structure about the problem setting.
-In contrast, the fine-tuning setting usually starts from a well-trained, well-converged model that we already trust.
-So we ask: \textit{how do we design an optimizer especially for the case where we start from a converged model from a similar domain}?
+A ubiquitous object within deep learning that is modular and abstracted away from the practitioner is the optimizer.
+Many AI models set the optimizer to popular standards like Adam ~\cite{kingma/adam2015}, AdamW~\cite{loshchilov2017decoupled}, or Momentum~\cite{sutskever2013importance}.
+However, all current optimizers are designed for training from scratch, so they make minimal assumptions about the problem setting and initial model state.
+In contrast, the fine-tuning setting usually starts from a well-trained, well-converged model that already performs well on some set of meaningful data.
+So we ask: \textit{how do we design an optimizer specifically to start from a converged model from a similar domain}?
 Given the ubiquity and modularity of optimizers within training pipelines, such an optimizer would be immediately applicable and easy to implement within any fine-tuning setting.

-Works such as Learning Without Forgetting (LWF)~\cite{li2017learning} have proposed mitigating catastrophic forgetting by enforcing proximity to an old state of the model, but requires additional data pipelining and model snapshots that serve as additional supervision to keep the model anchored to its old ``good" state.
-Instead of anchoring a model across tasks, we propose a different but equally valid anchoring \textit{across time}.
-For each iteration of the optimizer, we can take a step away from equilibrium and \textit{balance further steps away from equilibrium with the model's desire to return to equilibrium} using standard methods from the gradient-based multitask learning literature.
-The result is a system that mimics data-driven anchor methods such as \cite{li2017learning} without actually needing data processing and replaces the rigid static anchors of other methods with a dynamically updated flexible one.
+Works such as Learning Without Forgetting (LWF)~\cite{li2017learning} have proposed mitigating catastrophic forgetting by enforcing proximity to an old state of the model, but require additional data pipelining and model snapshots that serve as additional supervision to keep the model anchored to its old ``good” state.
+Instead of anchoring a model across tasks, we propose a different but equally valid anchoring \textit{across time} rather than \textit{across tasks}.
+For each iteration of the optimizer, we take a step away from equilibrium and \textit{balance further steps away from equilibrium with the model's desire to return to equilibrium} using techniques from the gradient-based multi-task learning literature.
+The result is a system that mimics data-driven anchor methods such as \cite{li2017learning} without incurring any additional data processing, and which foregoes the rigid static anchors of more classic methods in favor of a dynamically updated flexible one.